TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 The playing sequence will also follow this order – meaning that once the first player draws and discards a tile, the second player will go next.

 Now that the tiles and you are basically one, it’s time to learn how to play mahjong.
-While there may be a handful of ‘em, you’ll come to learn that the rules are pretty straightforward.
+Different places have their own style of mahjong, and we will be going through the Singapore mahjong rules.
+While there may be a handful of rules, you’ll come to learn that they are pretty straightforward.
 And hey, you don’t even need to be fluent in Chinese to understand them.

 To start each round, players will assemble all the tiles into the communal rows.
-Players 1 and 3 will build 2 rows of 19 random tiles, while players 2 and 4 will build 18 tiles.
+Players 1 and 3 will build 2 rows of 19 random tiles, while players 2 and 4 will build 2 rows of 18 tiles.
 The dealer will roll 2 or 3 dice, depending on preference, to decide which common row players will draw their tiles from.
-Players will take turns drawing 4 tiles each, until everyone has 13 tiles on hand.
+Players will take turns drawing 4 tiles each clockwise from the “tail” of the common row, until everyone has 13 tiles on hand.
+Each player will then draw their last tile, with the dealer drawing an additional 1 after everyone.

-Each player can choose to draw a new tile from the common row, or take another player’s discarded tile.
-And if you draw any Flower or Animal tiles, you will have to display those in your “garden” at the front of your hand, and draw a replacement tile from the common row.
+Each player can choose to draw a new tile from the common row or take another player’s discarded tile.
+And if you draw any Flower or Animal tiles, you will have to display those in your “garden” at the front of your hand, and draw a replacement tile from the “tail” of the common row.

 How do you win a mahjong game?